Keeper-Wallet/Keeper-Wallet-Extension/README.md

 - `version` 1
 - `binary` string 'base64:....'

 Note: This method adds the `[255, 255, 255, 1]` prefix to the signed bytes.
 This was done to make it impossible to sign transaction data in this method, which can lead to unauthenticated transactions and phishing.
-[For the details check a sign method in waves-transaction library.](https://github.com/wavesplatform/waves-transactions/blob/master/src/requests/custom-data.ts#L60)
+[For the details check serializeCustomData method in waves-transaction library.](https://github.com/wavesplatform/waves-transactions/blob/master/src/requests/custom-data.ts#L60)

 Example: